comradequinn/q/README.md

   * There is no entering of a dedicated `repl` to define a session; leaving the terminal free to execute other commands between prompts while still maintaining the conversational context
 * Session management enables easy stashing of, or switching to, the currently active, or a previously stashed session
   * Easily task switch without losing the current conversational context
+* Support for including local files in prompts
+  * Quickly explain code or summarise text files
 * Fully scriptable and ideal for use in automation and `ci` pipelines
   * All configuration and session history is file or flag based, responses can be structured with a `schema` and activity indicators disabled
 * Support for structured responses using custom `schemas`